Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm

 \subsection{PIV Measurement}

-The PIV measurement for acquiring time-resolved data of flow fields around an airfoil was conducted previously.\cite{nankai2019linear} Here, the experimental data are briefly explained.
-The wind tunnel testing was conducted in Tohoku-university Basic Aerodynamic Research Wind Tunnel (T-BART) with a closed test section of 300 mm $\times$ 300 mm cross-section.
-The airfoil of the test model has an NACA0015 profile, the chord length and span width of which are 100 mm and 300 mm, respectively.
-The freestream velocity $U_\infty$ and attack angle of the airfoil $\alpha$ were set to be 10 m/s and 16 degree, respectively.
+PIV measurement for acquiring time-resolved data of flowfields around an airfoil was conducted previously~\cite{nankai2019linear}.
+Here, the experimental data are briefly explained.
+The wind tunnel testing was conducted in the Tohoku-university Basic Aerodynamic Research Wind Tunnel (T-BART) with a closed test section of 300 mm $\times$ 300 mm cross-section.
+The airfoil of the test model had an NACA0015 profile, the chord length and span width of which were 100 mm and 300 mm, respectively.
+The freestream velocity $U_\infty$ and attack angle of the airfoil $\alpha$ were set to be 10 m/s and 16 degrees, respectively.
 The chord Reynolds number was 6.4 $\times$ $10^4$.
-The time-resolved PIV measurement was conducted with the double-pulse laser.
-The time between pulses, the sampling rate, the particle image resolution and the total number of image pairs were 100 $\mathrm{\mu}$s, 5000 Hz, 1024 $\times$ 1024 pixels, and $N=1000$, respectively.
+Time-resolved PIV measurement was conducted with a double-pulse laser.
+The time between pulses, the sampling rate, the particle image resolution, and the total number of image pairs were 100 $\mathrm{\mu}$s, 5000 Hz, 1024 $\times$ 1024 pixels, and $N=1000$, respectively.
 The tracer particles were 50\% aqueous solution of glycerin with estimated diameter of a few micrometers.
-The particle images were acquired by using the double pulse laser (LDY-300PIV, Litron) and a high-speed camera (SA-X2, Photron) which were synchronized each other.
+The particle images were acquired by using the double pulse laser (LDY-300PIV, Litron) and a high-speed camera (SA-X2, Photron) which were synchronized to each other.